Project Feasibility Studies

 Our Property Reports:

 We can provide you with a ‘Project Cost Analysis’.
-This Report does not tell you if a project is feasible; that’s for you to decide.
-We can assist with that decision process through the report but the information we provide is factual though historic, and therefore not necessarily an accurate reflection of future pricing or costings.
+This Report looks at costs but does not tell you if a project is feasible; that’s for you to decide.
+We can assist with that decision process through the report but the information we provide is an estimate though factual as it is based on experience with other similar projects, but historic, and therefore not necessarily a completely accurate reflection of future pricing or costings.
 Furthermore, these costs are only part of one side of a thorough feasibility equation, with revenue, i.e. sales or new valuations being the other.
 We are unlikely to be acquainted with these in your project’s location.

 If you are asking us to provide costings on your proposed project, unless you provide comprehensive instructions with a design, preferably approved, accurate costings cannot be provided.
 Even then, without current quotes they can only be termed ‘estimates’.